stewarthkerr/causal992_project/README.md

 ## Getting started
 The CSV file `data/data-subset.csv` is the output of `dataprep.R`, so there is no need to rerun it.
+The CSV file `data/data-cleaned/csv` is the output of `datacleaning.R` in which several covariates are constructed and the data is further subsetted.

-However, `datacleaning.R`, which constructed several covariates and subsetted the data further, needs to be run before running any of the functions in `analysis.R`.  `helpers.R` contains a few helper functions for `analysis.R` and `datacleaning.R`.
+`helpers.R` contains a few helper functions for `analysis.R` and `datacleaning.R`.

 ## Functions
 * `data.upto`: generate the data needed for analysis at wave `n`, see